 IPv4sec sends an ICMP message to GRE which indicates that the next-hop MTU is 1462 bytes (since a maximum 38 bytes will be added for encryption and IPv4 overhead).
 GRE records the value 1438 (1462 - 24) as the "ip mtu" on the tunnel interface.

 Note: This change in value is stored internally and cannot be seen in the output of the show ip interface tunnel<#> command.
 You will only see this change if you turn use the debug tunnel command.

 The next time Host 1 retransmits the 1476-byte packet, GRE drops it.

 The router sends an ICMP message to Host 1 which indicates that 1438 is the next-hop MTU.

 Host 1 lowers the PMTU for Host 2 and retransmits a 1438-byte packet.
-This time, GRE accepts the packet, encapsulates it, and hands it off to IPsec for encryption.
-The IPsec packet is forwarded to the intermediate router and dropped because it has an outbound interface MTU of 1400.
+This time, GRE accepts the packet, encapsulates it, and hands it off to IPv4sec for encryption.
+The IPv4sec packet is forwarded to the intermediate router and dropped because it has an outbound interface MTU of 1400.

-The intermediate router sends an ICMP message to IPsec which tells it that the next-hop MTU is 1400.
-This value is recorded by IPsec in the PMTU value of the associated IPsec SA.
+The intermediate router sends an ICMP message to IPv4sec which tells it that the next-hop MTU is 1400.
+This value is recorded by IPv4sec in the PMTU value of the associated IPv4sec SA.

-When Host 1 retransmits the 1438-byte packet, GRE encapsulates it and hands it to IPsec.
-IPsec drops the packet because it has changed its own PMTU to 1400.
+When Host 1 retransmits the 1438-byte packet, GRE encapsulates it and hands it to IPv4sec.
+IPv4sec drops the packet because it has changed its own PMTU to 1400.

 When Host 1 retransmits the original packet (because it did not receive an acknowledgment), GRE drops it.